LavaLite-Compute/lavalite/README.md

 Our philosophy draws from the algorithmic elegance championed by **Donald Knuth**, especially the principles laid out in *The Art of Computer Programming*.
-LavaLite is optimized for **high-throughput computing (HTC)**—not parallel MPI workloads—and is engineered for speed, simplicity, and transparency.
+LavaLite is optimized for **high-throughput computing (HTC)**— is engineered for speed, simplicity, and transparency.
+LavaLite still support MPI workloads by generating dymic hostfile if needed.

 LavaLite isn’t a clone.
 It’s a clean slate.